nickelpack/nck/crates/npk-sandbox/src/unix/linux/README.md

 creates the directory, then the subuid won't have permissions to change it.
 If the subuid creates the directory then the superuid won't be able to delete it.
 This is where the supervisor (which the zygote creates with a `clone`) comes into play: it waits for the zygote to assign its subuid/subgid, creates the rootfs directory, and then immediately forks to the sandbox process.
-All the supervisor does it wait around to be signaled, either by its parent (the zygote) or by the child.
+All the supervisor does is wait around to be signaled, either by its parent (the zygote) or by the child.
 When either happens it cleans up the rootfs.
 You can't give anything on the FS to another user in linux without root, for security reasons - so that's not an option.